get_page_by_path()WP 2.1.0

 $output(string)

-In what format to get the result:
+In what format you want to receive the result:

 • OBJECT - return as an object;